Battrick Clark Solicitors of Bristol offer all the help and legal advice you will need to make the best arrangements for your children.

 - We can help you resolve issues relating to whom a child or children should live with, and contact arrangements

-We all hope that if relations between parents break down we would be able to make arrangements for the children without the recourse to solicitors or the courts.
+We all hope that if relations between parents were to break down, we would be able to make arrangements for the children without the recourse to solicitors or the courts.
 Unfortunately, this isn’t always possible.

-We deal with all aspects of private children law, whether it is ensuring that the children will remain living with you or being certain of arrangements for seeing your children on a regular basis.
-We also deal with specific issues such as a child’s name, education, religious upbringing and whether the parent with care of the child is permitted to move out of the area or even to another country.
+We deal with all aspects of private children law, whether it is ensuring that the children will remain living with you or there being certain of arrangements for seeing your children on a regular basis.
+We also deal with specific issues such as a child’s name, education or religious upbringing, and whether the parent with care of the child is permitted to move out of the area or even to another country.

-When a child is born today, provided the father is present at the registration of the birth and is named on the birth certificate, then he has parental responsibility (PR) for his child.
+When a child is born today, provided that the father is present at the registration of the birth and is named on the birth certificate, he has parental responsibility (PR) for his child.
 Mothers have parental responsibility automatically.
-PR confers rights and responsibilities including the right to influence a child’s place of residence, education and ability to give consent to medical treatment for the child.
+PR confers rights and responsibilities, including the right to influence a child’s place of residence, responsibility for the child’s education, and the ability to give consent to medical treatment for the child.

 If a father doesn’t have PR, this can be conferred by agreement of the mother and drawn up in a document that is sworn by both parents and registered at the Principal Registry in London.

-If not agreed, then we would make an application to the court on your behalf.
+If you are the father and PR is not agreed, then we can make an application to the court on your behalf.
 Provided that you have demonstrated the necessary commitment to your child then the court usually has no difficulty granting PR.

 Questions and answers

-What can I do to see my children/grandchildren etc or retain them living with me?
+What can I do to see my children / grandchildren etc., or to retain them living with me?